 This pattern is in English.

-The Sunday Sweater is knit from the top down.
-The yoke is knit in the round with shaped with rib stitches and increases.
-Body and sleeves are knit in stockinette stitch and finished with a ribbed cuff.
-The sleeves on the Sunday Sweater are extra-long and widen before the cuff.
-The neckband is folded over and sewn to the inner side of the sweater.
+The Sunday Sweater is worked from the top down.
+The yoke is worked in the round in rib and shaped with increases.
+The body and sleeves are worked in stockinette stitch and finished with rib edges.
+The sleeves on the Sunday Sweater are long and are worked with increases so they widen towards the cuff.
+After working the neck edge, it is knitted together to form a folded edge before the yoke is worked – alternatively it can be folded over and sewn to the inner side of the sweater at the end.

 Difficulty: ★ ★ (2 out of 5)